 When running this on dual 12V you might also need to change C7 from 1nF to 0.5nF or 500pF.
 Otherwise you might only get very low frequencies out of this VCO.
 This is not in the Datasheet but it has been established by feedback from many readers who built this VCO for Eurorack.
 Again, this change is also not always necessary but I leave it up to you.
 Many people commented that they needed to do this change to get it working right on 12V.
 Instead of 500pF which may be hard to find you can also use a 470pF capacitor as long as it's not a ceramic one.

 I also had feedback that mentioned changing R7 from 300K to 150K.
 This is the resistor in series with the wiper of the Octaves control potmeter.
 This will increase the range of the Octaves potmeter.
 Again, I'll leave it up to you whether you need this change or not.
+I can see that the lower voltage can mean less Octave range on the potmeter but halving the resistor value might be a little too much?
+You'll have to experiment to get the range to your liking.

 Next thing to do is to change R18, the resistor connected to the PWM potmeter to 18K or 20K or 21K (which ever value you have to hand) to make full use of the throw of the pulse width modulation potmeter.
 You could even put in a 33K trimpot and then set it so that the voltage over the PWM potmeter is exactly +10V but it's not necessary to go that far.
 A resistor is fine as long as the value is around the 20K, plus or minus 2K.